Advisory information

 - An activist or person of interest uses Telegram

-- The person receives a URL in a Telegram message disguised as a legitimate, Telegram renders a preview
+- The person receives a URL in a Telegram message disguised as a legitimate one; Telegram renders a preview

 - The user clicks on the link

-- The malicious URL serves a one-click browser exploit
+- The malicious URL serves as a one-click browser exploit

 - Target gets infected with mobile or desktop malware

-Additionally, the mobile and desktop versions of Tor Browser is vulnerable to the same class of attack.
-Therefore, users of Telegram with Tor Browser are prone to full-blown phishing attacks.
+Additionally, the mobile and desktop versions of the Tor Browser are vulnerable to the same class of attack.
+Therefore, users of Telegram with the Tor Browser are prone to full-blown phishing attacks.

 Fix and recommendations